From Facebook to plant development: when networks get involved

 Jérémy Lavarenne, Institute of Research for Development (IRD)

-Visit graph theoryNetwork theory, transposed to the real world through network theory, teaches us that networks have intrinsic mathematical properties.
-These make it possible to study them formally, and thus to better understand and even anticipate the functioning of the systems they describe.
+Visit graph theoryNetwork theory, transposed to the real world, teaches us that networks have intrinsic mathematical properties.
+These make it possible to study them formally, and thus to better understand, or even anticipate, the workings of the systems they describe.

 What is a network?